nyghtowl/Code_Name_Jeeves/README.md

 - Applied grid search to Random Forest and SVC.
 SVC had the best result.
 Gradient Boost is taking too long to run right now.
 - Closed the loop and proved to take in an email classify and send a text
 - Cleaned up code / streamlined functions and connections between scrips.
+- Improved feature set with:
+    - stemming
+    - n-grams up to 3
+    - lowercase
+    - use_idf
+    - normalizing the data
+    - word shape adjustment

 ---------------